ds-wizard/guide/docs/more/development/document-templates.rst

 ====================================

 * Prepare template project locally and run ``dsw-tdk put -fw`` with ``.env`` file prepared for your dev instance.
-* Open a project in the DSW dev instance and set default template and format to the one you are going to edit.
+* Open a project in the |project_name| dev instance and set default template and format to the one you are going to edit.
 * Edit the template as you need and save the changed files (TDK will update the template in dev instance).
 * Switch to browser, click "Preview" tab for refresh.
 * You will either compiled document or information about error that will help you to fix it.